 Students who do not meet the terms of Satisfactory Academic Progress will be subject to a SAP Suspension, during which the student will not be eligible to receive federal financial aid.
 In order to reinstate federal financial aid eligibility after a SAP suspension, students must meet the following criteria for reinstatement:

-- Complete 100% of the courses you enroll in for your suspension term with a grade of “C-“ or higher.
+- Complete two-thirds (66.6%) all cumulative units attempted since the start of your degree program with a grade of “C-“ or higher.
 Grades of D, F, X, Y, N, W, and V will not be considered sufficient for meeting Satisfactory Academic Progress.
-Receiving these grades will disqualify you from receiving financial aid in the following quarters.

 If an appeal is granted, the student will be placed in one of two categories:

 1. SAP Probation